alsora/tensorflow-nlp/README.md

         $ bash build.sh
         $ bash run.sh $VERSION

-Note that also an alternative run script is provided.
+An alternative run script is provided.
 This can be used instead of "run.sh" and will create a volume for all the Python directory into the Docker container.
 This allows to easily modify the code using your preferred editor from the host pc.

-Be careful that this implies also that EVERY CHANGE TO THE CODE OR TO THE REPOSITORY THAT YOU PERFORM FROM INSIDE THE CONTAINER WILL REFLECT ON THE FILES ON THE HOST!!!
+Be careful: this implies also that EVERY CHANGE TO THE CODE OR TO THE REPOSITORY THAT YOU PERFORM FROM INSIDE THE CONTAINER WILL REFLECT ON THE FILES ON THE HOST!!!

         $ bash run_dev.sh $VERSION